What is Material Requirements Planning (MRP)?

-MRP is a system that automates the production, inventory and scheduling processes for manufacturing companies.
+MRP (material requirements planning) is a system that automates the production, inventory and scheduling processes for manufacturing companies.
 MRP systems enable production planners to match supply and demand efficiently by forecasting the amount and type of product needed for future projects while also tracking the number of materials needed for current ones.

 The practice was popularized by Joseph Orlicky in his 1975 book, Material Requirements Planning (MRP): The New Way of Life in Production and Inventory Management.
 He developed his MRP principles while working for IBM because he theorized that computers could work faster and more efficiently than manual processes.
 Dr. Orlicky’s MRP solution caught on immediately and is still used and modified today in systems like MRP II (manufacturing resource planning) and DRP (distribution resource planning).

 MRP creates a synchronized flow of materials, components and parts in an ordered system that is in line with a production timeline.
 Essentially, MRP software takes the master production schedule and converts it into a detailed outline that helps users purchase the components and raw materials they need confidently.
 It also combines and tracks different variables including purchase orders, material, due dates and expedited orders.

 Material requirements planning systems improve important manufacturing processes by minimizing lead times, optimizing inventory levels and maximizing service levels, all of which increase business efficiency.
 Since MRP was adopted, it has streamlined materials planning by providing manufacturers with helpful tools like:

 - Inventory Assistance: MRP seamlessly organizes the inventory process by ensuring that inventory levels are high enough for production to move smoothly, but low enough to reduce overhead costs.

 - Forecasting: Forecasting helps manufacturing businesses by giving them insight on when to maintain and order needed materials, which helps them save and spend money when necessary.